familyjs/jigra/README.md

 - takes a more modern approach to tooling and plugin development
 - treats native projects as source artifacts as opposed to build artifacts
-- is maintained by the Navify Team 💙😊
+- is maintained by the Famiy Team 💙

 See [the docs](https://jigrajs.web.app/docs/cordova#differences-between-jigra-and-cordova) for more details.

-#### Do I need to use Navify Framework with Jigra?
+#### Do I need to use Family Framework with Jigra?

-No, you do not need to use Navify Framework with Jigra.
-Without the Navify Framework, you may need to implement Native UI yourself.
-Without the Navify CLI, you may need to configure tooling yourself to enable features such as [livereload](https://navifyframework.web.app/docs/cli/livereload).
-See [the docs](https://jigrajs.web.app/docs/getting-started/with-navify) for more details.
+No, you do not need to use Family Framework with Jigra.
+Without the Family Framework, you may need to implement Native UI yourself.
+Without the Family CLI, you may need to configure tooling yourself to enable features such as [livereload](https://family-js.web.app/docs/cli/livereload).
+See [the docs](https://jigrajs.web.app/docs/getting-started/with-family) for more details.